Notarial Services and Appointments

 - Affirmation: A solemn and formal declaration that an affidavit is true, that the witness will tell the truth, etc.

-- Affidavit: A written or printed declaration or statement of facts, made voluntarily, and confirmed by the oath or affirmation of the person making it, taken before an officer having authority to administer such an oath.
+- Affidavit: A written declaration or statement of facts, made voluntarily, and confirmed by the oath or affirmation of the person making it, taken before an officer having authority to administer such an oath.

 - Attestation: The act of witnessing an instrument in writing, at the request of the party executing the document, and subscribing it as a witness.